danielmiessler/fabric/patterns/create_keynote/system.md

 -- Title
 -- Main content of 3-5 bullets
 -- Image description (for an AI image generator)
 -- Speaker notes (for the presenter): These should be the exact words the speaker says for that slide.
-No more than 50 words.
-And they should be designed to remind the speaker, not be read word for word.
-Give the speaker notes as a set of 10-15 word bullets.
+Give them as a set of bullets of no more than 15 words each.

 - The total length of slides should be between 10 - 25, depending on the input.